Skip to Main Content

 Although Navy Federal doesn't disclose its minimum annual income or credit requirements, it does disclose that borrowers must meet the following requirements to qualify for a personal loan.

-• Have served — or currently serve — in the U.S. armed forces, Department of Defense or have a relative who has.
+• Have served — or currently serve — in the U.S. armed forces, Department of Defense or have a relative or household member who has.

 • Be at least 18 years old.